GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 The FTSE Eurofirst 300 index of top European shares closed down 0.05 percent at 1,097.18 after trading higher briefly before the market's close.

-Falling industrial output in France, Italy and Sweden and a warning from a German ministry that Europe's largest economy was expected to slow further rattled investors.
+Falling industrial output in France, Italy and Sweden and a warning from the German ministry that Europe's largest economy was expected to slow further rattled investors.

 Also weighing on investors was news that euro zone finance ministers are unlikely to release a new tranche of loans to Greece on Monday because there is no agreement on how to make its debt sustainable.